Radding Building: Description and history

 The building was constructed in 1915, replacing a residential tenement house that stood on the site.
 Edward Radding, for whom it was built, was a real estate developer who located his offices in the building.
 Tenants over time included a wide variety of organizations, its facilities including offices, auditoriums, and other meeting spaces.
 The Mutual Fire Assurance Company, founded in 1827 as an insurer of residences, first leased space in the building 1943, and became its major tenant in 1949.

+Current Use

+On April 27, 2018 a 98-room Holiday Inn Express hotel opened at the former Epiphany Tower on 145 State St.